 For the art gallery problem, the result by Abrahamsen et al. [2] implies that the coordinates of an optimal guard set may be doubly-exponential in the input size.
 This statement does not exclude the possibility of a more concise, implicit way to express the existence of an optimal solution.
 However, if we found such a way, then this would imply that the art gallery problem is in NP, which, in turn, would imply NP = $\exists \mathbb{R}$.

 Questions

-8. What is a simple polygon/a simple polygon with holes?
+11. What is a simple polygon/a simple polygon with holes?
 Explain the definitions and provide some examples of members and non-members of the respective classes.
-For a given polygon you should be able to tell which of these classes it belongs to or does not belong to and argue why this is the case.